 Suggested Uses For Agavoides

-This Echeveria agavoides is a great addition to any succulent garden, rock garden, or house plant display.
+The Echeveria agavoides is a great full sun addition to any succulent garden, rock gardens, or house plant display.

 Thanks to the unique inflorescences, it also looks fantastic on its own growing on display in a sunny window.